Selecting the Ideal Input Images

 - Slightly varied angles and expressions (neutral, soft smile).

-- One or two outdoor photos are fine if the light is good.
+- Outdoor pictures are also fine if the light is good.

 But keep the core identity consistent: